ratschlab/metagraph/README.md

 If docker is available on your system, you can immediately get started using e.g.
 ```
-docker run -v ${DATA_DIR_HOST}:/data ratschlab/metagraph build -v -k 10 /data/transcripts_1000.fa -o /data/transcripts_1000
+docker run -v ${DATA_DIR_HOST}:/mnt ratschlab/metagraph build -v -k 10 /mnt/transcripts_1000.fa -o /data/transcripts_1000
 ```

-where you'd need to replace `${DATA_DIR_HOST}` with a directory on a host system.
+where you'd need to replace `${DATA_DIR_HOST}` with a directory on the host system.
 This directory is then mapped under `/data` in the container.

 See also section [Developing with Docker Images](#developing-with-docker-images)